toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/02-reference.md

 The communication protocol between properties and Expedia QuickConnect consists of HTTPS (HTTP Secure) transactions with embedded XML documents.
 Note the following:

 -   Only HTTPS posts to Expedia’s secure server are supported.
-Using HTTP *will not work*.
-(Expedia QuickConnect servers are not configured to accept posts on the HTTP service.)
+Using HTTP will not work (Expedia QuickConnect servers are not configured to accept posts over unsecured HTTP).

--   Communication is synchronous: on the same socket, Expedia QuickConnect reads the request and issues a positive or negative response, depending on whether Expedia QuickConnect is able to process the request or not.
+-   Communication is synchronous -- on the same socket, Expedia QuickConnect reads the request and issues a positive or negative response, depending on whether Expedia QuickConnect is able to process the request or not.

 -   Content-Type of the HTTP Request Header should be: “text/xml”.